sjuntilla/consume-more-stuff/README.md

 - Add Role table.
 Set application access based on role.

 #### Features
+- Add more states for `Item`.
+Pending, Published, Sold, Archived, Pulled.
 - Add **unit** tests
 - `Messages` will only be allowed by originating from an `Item`
 - Admin `User`
+- When `Item` details are viewed by anyone other than the owner, it should count the view, to track what `Items` are most popular.

 ---